-I realize that there are budgetary constraints for your home improvement projects, however poor wiring practices can cause injury, death and/or destruction.
+I realize that there are budgetary constraints for your home improvement projects.
+However, poor wiring practices can cause injury, death, and/or destruction.
 Obvious mistakes may even lower your home’s value.
-Quite often a wiring shortcoming may not manifest itself in the form of a fire or sparks until months or even years later, long after your worker has returned to his home country .
+Quite often, a wiring shortcoming may not manifest as a fire or sparks until months or even years later, long after your worker has returned to his home country.

 Try to find a licensed electrical contractor who can work within your budget.
 Maybe some things can be done over time.
 Perhaps there is some manual labor that you can do to help out the electrical contractor in exchange for a lower estimate.

-You could also offer to take care of all of the cleaning and garbage disposal after work is completed.
+You could also offer to take care of the cleaning and garbage disposal after the work is completed.
 That would save some labor.
-If you are able, you could offer to act as his or hers helper or “Gofer”.
+If you can, you could act as his or her helper or “Gofer.”
 You could also offer to drive over to the contractor’s supplier and pick up his or her ordered electrical supplies for your job.

 My post on purchasing materials might be of interest to you.